manciuszz/FuzzySet.kt/README.md

  - `array`: An array of strings to initialize the data structure with
  - `useLevenshtein`: Whether or not to use the levenshtein distance to determine the match scoring.
 Default: True
- - `gramSizeLower`: The lower bound of gram sizes to use, inclusive (see Theory of operation).
+ - `gramSizeLower`: The lower bound of gram sizes to use, inclusive.
 Default: 2
- - `gramSizeUpper`: The upper bound of gram sizes to use, inclusive (see Theory of operation).
+ - `gramSizeUpper`: The upper bound of gram sizes to use, inclusive.
 Default: 3

 Methods
 -------